yanhui09/laca/README.md

   -c, --configfile FILE  Config file for LACA.
 Use config.yaml in working
                          directory if not specified.
-  -j, --jobs INTEGER     Maximum jobs to run in parallel.  [default: 6] -m, --maxmem FLOAT     Maximum memory to use in GB.  [default: 50] -n, --dryrun           Dry run.
+  -j, --jobs INTEGER     Maximum jobs to run in parallel.  [default: 6] -m, --maxmem FLOAT     Specify maximum memory (GB) to use.
+Memory is
+                         controlled by profile in cluster execution.
+  --profile TEXT         Snakemake profile for cluster execution.
+  -n, --dryrun           Dry run.
   -h, --help             Show this message and exit.
 ```